Surgical approach

 - Large-bore IV access

-- Arterial line pre-induction (radial; consider femoral if severe AS/poor pulses)
+- Arterial line pre-induction (radial, consider femoral if severe AS/poor pulses)

 - BIS monitor